 - Turmeric known to be a natural anti-inflammatory spice, used most often in curry and that turns off a protein that can set off inflammation.

-- Garlic with inflammation fighting properties found to work much like NSAIDs
+- Garlic with inflammation fighting properties found to work much like NSAIDs.

 Supplements As Natural Solutions For Inflammation

-Algae & Sprouts Supplement – This blend of kale sprouts, red clover sprouts, wheat sprouts, concentrated wheat sprouts, and Dunaliella salina algae is loaded with chlorophyll, glutathione, enzymes, vitamins, minerals, and phytonutrients for the best of nature’s antioxidants to nourish the body.
+Algae & Sprouts Supplement – This blend of kale sprouts, red clover sprouts, wheat sprouts, concentrated wheat sprouts, and Dunaliella salina algae is loaded with chlorophyll, glutathione, enzymes, vitamins, minerals, and phytonutrients for the best of nature’s antioxidants to nourish your body.